Rich Cronin: Personal life

 In 1999, Cronin began dating actress Jennifer Love Hewitt, after meeting her backstage at the Blockbuster Entertainment Awards.
-Cronin wrote the song "Girl on TV" about Hewitt, and she also appeared in the video.
+Cronin wrote the song "Girl on TV" about Hewitt, and she also appeared in the associated video.
 They broke up in 2000.

 Illness and death

 In March 2005, Cronin sought treatment for constant headaches and he was diagnosed with acute myelogenous leukemia.
+Cronin recalled the moment his doctor told him about his diagnosis, saying that: "Eventually, the doctor came in and said, 'There's no easy way to say this, Rich, but you have leukemia.'
+When he said that, it was like a train had barreled through the room.
+From that second, they've been treating me as a cancer patient."
 He underwent chemotherapy at the Beth Israel Deaconess Medical Center in Boston.
-By January 2006, his leukemia was in remission, but recurred in 2007.
+By January 2006, his leukemia was in remission, but it recurred in 2007.
 He subsequently started the Rich Cronin Hope Foundation for Leukemia to raise awareness.

 In the summer of 2010, Cronin suffered a relapse, and he was treated at Spaulding Rehabilitation Hospital in Boston.
 On the afternoon of September 8, 2010, Cronin died at the Brigham and Women's Hospital after suffering a stroke secondary to his leukemia due to complications from medicine he was taking to offset GVHD (graft-versus-host disease), which he had been struggling with after having a stem cell transplant.
 He was 36 years old.
 His funeral was held at St. Joseph Church in Kingston, Massachusetts, on September 13, attended by family and friends.
 He is buried at Vine Hills Cemetery in Plymouth County, Massachusetts.